maschel/RoombaJSSC/README.md

    * `vacuumPWM` — Vacuum PWM (min: 0%, max: 100%)
  * **Exceptions:** `IllegalArgumentException` — One of the arguments is out of bounds.

-#### `public void leds(boolean debris, boolean spot, boolean dock, boolean check_robot, int powerColor, int powerIntensity) throws IllegalArgumentException`
+#### `public void relativeLeds(boolean debris, boolean spot, boolean dock, boolean check_robot, int powerColor, int powerIntensity) throws IllegalArgumentException`

 This command controls the LEDs common to all models of Roomba 600.